BlaireLeone/bulma-clean-theme/resume-cv-page.md

 #### **Honors**

 - **Academic Honors Program**

-  -   I was admitted to UCSC into the Academic Honors Program and maintained my position throughout university
+  I was admitted to UCSC into the Academic Honors Program and maintained my position throughout university

 - **3.74 GPA**

-  - I maintained above a 3.5 GPA and graduated with a 3.74 GPA
+  I maintained above a 3.5 GPA and graduated with a 3.74 GPA

 - **2019 Dean's list**

-  - I was listed on the 2019 Dean's list for excellence in maintaining high grades
+  I was listed on the 2019 Dean's list for excellence in maintaining high grades

 ​

 #### **Awards**

-- **Best Student Teacher in Psychology Award**: After teaching an introduction to psychology class, I was awarded the best student teacher in psychology award for my dedication to students, excellent student reviews, anmd high student testing achievement.
+- **Best Student Teacher in Psychology Award**

+  After teaching an introduction to psychology class, I was awarded the best student teacher in psychology award for my dedication to students, excellent student reviews, anmd high student testing achievement.
 I held additional workshops to assist their writing and studying.
 I also tailored each lecture to be as approachable as possible.

-- **Meryll Grant**: I was awarded the Meryll Grant for all four years for excellent academic standing.
+- **Meryll Grant**:

+  I was awarded the Meryll Grant for all four years for excellent academic standing.

 ​